2026 Ohio elections: House of Representatives

 All of Ohio's 15 seats in the United States House of Representatives are up for election in 2026.

 State executive

 Ohio's state executives are up for election.
 Most of these positions are held by incumbents who have reached their term limits and are ineligible to run for re-election in 2026.

 Governor and lieutenant governor

 Incumbent Republican governor Mike DeWine is ineligible to seek a third term.

 Attorney general

 Ohio's attorney general is up for re-election.
 Incumbent Republican Dave Yost is ineligible due to term limits.

 Secretary of state

 The Ohio Secretary of State is up for election to a four-year term.
 Incumbent Republican Frank LaRose is ineligible for re-election.

 Treasurer

 The state treasurer is up for election.
 Incumbent Republican Robert Sprague is ineligible to seek re-election.
-Former state senator Niraj Antani and current state senator Kristina Roegner have announced campaigns for the office.
+Former state representative Jay Edwards and current state senator Kristina Roegner have announced campaigns for the office.